RZajacc/ForkIt_2.0/README.md

 ### Project requirements

+First of all install all dependencies:

+`npm i`

+The app is using Vite as a bundler.
+To run it use:

+`npm run dev`

 Back-end part of the project is created with the use of [Firebase](https://firebase.google.com/).
 Therefore to make the project running its necessary to create account there and set up a new project with email and password authentication and also set up firestore and storage.
 Together with firebase, you'll need to create an account on [Spoonacular](https://spoonacular.com/) to get your API key.
 Lastly contact form works with EmailJS, so also there you wound need an account, and a email template set.
 In the end your .env file should look more or less like this:
 ```
  # FIREBASE